MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-Zehn Ziffern ohne Leerzeichen und Trennzeichen
+10 Ziffern ohne Leerzeichen und Trennzeichen

 ### <a name="pattern"></a>Muster

-zehn Ziffern
+10 Ziffern

 ### <a name="checksum"></a>Prüfsumme